mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/merge-algorithm.md

 Your work shall be now referenced as 'Theirs', while server changes shall be 'Mine'
 {{% /alert %}}

-#### 3.1.2 Resolving the First Conflict
+#### 3.2.2 Resolving the First Conflict

 Git will try to apply your first commit to the tip.

-During this process a conflict will be detected.
+{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Steps/Rebase_Step_2.png" alt="Rebase Step 2" >}}

+If there are no conflicts when comparing your (commit #4) with the latest state from the server (commit #3), Studio Pro will automatically continue.
+A new commit will be created from your commit, which we'll call commit #4'.

+In our example there is a conflict however, as the 'Second_E_mail' attribute was changed both on the server, as well as in your local work.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Conflicts/Rebase_First.png" alt="First conflict rebase" >}}

 In the above example you can see that your work is represented in the 'Theirs' column while your colleague's work is 'Mine'.

-After resolving conflicts, commit shall be applied.

-{{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Steps/Rebase_Step_2.png" alt="Rebase Step 2" >}}
+You need to resolve the conflict to proceed with the rebasing process.
+After resolving conflicts you can amend the commit message you previously defined, and Studio Pro will continue with the next local commit (#5).

-#### 3.1.3 Resolving the Second Conflict
+#### 3.2.3 Resolving the Second Conflict

-Rebasing the next commit also detects conflict.
-During resolving it you decide to add another attribute 'Login', to the 'User' entity.
+Rebasing the next commit (#5) also detects a conflict.
+In this example we resolve this by adding another attribute 'Login', to the 'User' entity.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Conflicts/Rebase_Mine_Change.png" alt="New change during conflict rebase" >}}

 Above you can see that your new change is represented as 'Mine', together with changes that were taken from the server.

-After resolving conflicts, commit shall be applied.
+Once the conflict is resolved and you continue the rebase, a new commit (#5') is created from your commit (#5), where you can optionally amend the commit message.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Steps/Rebase_Step_3.png" alt="Rebase Step 3" >}}

-#### 3.1.4 Test Changes
+#### 3.2.4 Test Changes

-After rebased process is finished your previous work that was put aside is now removed, and your rebased work is still local.
+When the rebase process is completed, the work that was put aside is now removed.

-Now you have time to re-test all those changes, and later push it to the server.

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Steps/Rebase_Step_4.png" alt="Rebase Step 4" >}}

+As you can see your work is still on your local machine.
+After testing whether the combined state works as expected, you can push the combined state to the server.

-#### 3.1.5 Push Changes
+#### 3.2.5 Push Changes

 After you pushed your work to the server state of it is represented below:

 {{< figure src="/attachments/refguide/version-control/using-version-control-in-studio-pro/combining_changes/Steps/Rebase_Step_5.png" alt="Rebase Step 5" >}}

+{{% alert color="info" %}}
+While you were completing the rebase process on your machine, other changes may have been pushed to the server already.
+If that is the case, Studio Pro will again ask how to combine your work (until #5') with the newest changes on the server.
+{{% /alert %}}

-### 3.2 Merge {#merge}
+### 3.3 Merge commit {#merge}

-Merge is another way you could use to integrate you work with remote changes by combining them using special merge commit.
+Making a merge commit is another way you could use to integrate you work with remote changes.
+The combined state is committed using a separate special merge commit.

-#### 3.2.1 Merge started
+#### 3.3.1 Merge started

-After starting merge process your two commits Studio Pro will start merging one commit at the time.
+After starting the merge process your two commits Studio Pro will start merging one commit at the time.

 // NEED IMAGE MERGE_STEP_1
 {{% alert color="info" %}}
 Your work shall be now referenced as 'Mine', while server changes shall be 'Theirs’.
 {{% /alert %}}

-#### 3.2.2 Resolving the First Conflict
+#### 3.3.2 Resolving the First Conflict

 Git will try to apply your first commit to the tip.
 During this process a conflict will be detected.